pyrater/GPTARS_Interstellar/ENVSETUP.md

 1. **PC with NVIDIA GPU**: Ensure you have a PC with an NVIDIA GPU available for running the server.

-2. **Raspberry Pi 5**: The Raspberry Pi 5 will act as a client, sending TTS requests to the XTTS server running on the PC.
+2. **Raspberry Pi**: The Raspberry Pi will act as a client, sending TTS requests to the XTTS server running on the PC.

 ---